Clyra Control for AI-assisted engineering

 • Gap: target and credential review are incomplete

-Engineering can keep the workflow while security focuses on the specific command, credential, and target.
+Engineering can keep the workflow while reviewers focus on the specific command, credential, and target.

 Missing owner, purpose, approval, policy, or evidence